presquepartout/portfolio-InfoRetrieval/README.md

-# Data Acquisition and Storage, Information Retrieval
+###Data Acquisition and Storage, Information Retrieval
 Here are examples of work I've done in this area:
 * API queries: twitter, Apache Jira, wikipedia
-* Data storage to S3 and mongolab.com
+* Data storage to Amazon S3 and `mongolab.com`